rrmdn/react-immersive/README.md

 1. Define the state.
 2. Define actions that will modify the state (it uses immer, so mutate it all you want).
 3. Use the hooks to access the state and actions.
+4. Use local updates to prioritize user input response.

 ## Installation